Mint-System/Odoo-Build/README.md

 Clone thirdparty repos into the `thirdparty` folder.

-To load modules from a thirdparty folder, set this env var in your `.env` file.
+To load modules from a thirdparty folder, set this env var in your `.env` file:

 ```bash
 ODOO_ADDONS_PATH=thirdparty/odoo-apps-partner-contact,../odoo-cd/untracked-odoo-apps